 In Shady Grove, Ira witnessed a young girl singing higher than he had ever heard anyone sing.
 He determined to match her vocal abilities, and the high notes from the Sacred Harp tradition inspired Ira’s incredible tenor.
 It became the trademark of the Louvin Brothers’ sound.

-Next came the hard part
+Next came the hard part … reaching the world.